General Counsel KORA (Kansas Open Records Act)

 The Kansas Open Records Act (KORA)

-The Kansas Open Records Act (KORA) is state law stating that public records shall be open for inspection by any person as described in the Act [K.S.A.
-45-215 through 45-223].
-KORA does apply to Emporia State University and the records of the University will be disclosed upon request, unless a particular record is exempt from the Act.
-Exempt records include those of a sensitive or personal nature concerning individuals, records where confidentiality is necessary for the effective and efficient administration of a governmental program, and records affecting confidential information.
+The Kansas Open Records Act (KORA) is state law which requires that public records shall be open for inspection by any person as described in the Act [K.S.A.
+45-215 through 45-254].
+Emporia State University, as a state agency, is subject to KORA and the records of the University will be disclosed upon request, unless a particular record meets one of the exceptions from the disclosure under the Act.
 The ESU Memorial Union and the ESU Foundation are each separate entities from the University and their records are not subject to KORA.

 To request a copy of a record, or to view a record:

-- Records requests must be made in writing to the Office of the General Counsel, who serves as the University records custodian for purposes of KORA.
-Written requests can be submitted by email to kora@emporia.edu, by USPS, or by delivery.
+- Records requests must be made in writing to the Office of the General Counsel, who serves as the University records custodian for purposes of KORA at the link above.

 - KORA requests must be for existing records, not information.